 Plaintiff also alleges that defendant failed to adequately investigate Wisner's background and was negligent in hiring and retaining Wisner as a PA.
 Specifically, plaintiff alleges that the VA failed to perform specific actions required by VHA Handbook 1100.19 and VHA Directive 2012-030, which apply to the "credentialing" of health care professionals, including PAs.
-Both polices outline certain actions to be taken as part of the credentialing process, which is defined as "the systematic process of screening and evaluating qualifications and other credentials" See VHA Handbook 1100.19 §§ 1, 2(d).
+Both polices outline certain actions to be taken as part of the credentialing process, which is defined as "the systematic process of screening and evaluating qualifications and other credentials . . . ."
+See VHA Handbook 1100.19 §§ 1, 2(d).
 For example, "[p]roper screening through the [National Practitioner Data Bank-Health Integrity and Protection Data Bank ("NPDB-HIPDP")] is required for applicants" and the information received should be "considered together with other relevant data in evaluating a practitioner's credentials."
 Id. § 13(l)(1).
 If the screening "shows adverse action or malpractice reports, an evaluation of the circumstances and documentation" is required and must follow certain guidelines outlined in the handbook.
 Id. § 13(l)(6).
 The provisions in VHA Handbook 1100.19 and VHA Directive 2012-30 identified by plaintiff, however, do not mandate a specific hiring or employment retention decision.
 The policies require VA personnel to complete certain specific and mandatory actions, but ultimately leave the hiring or employment retention decisions to the discretion of VA personnel based on their review and evaluation of the information collected during the credentialing process.

-1 The VHA Handbook 1100.19 and VHA Directive 2012-30 also apply to the "privileging" of health care professionals (clinical privileging is "the process by which a practitioner, licensed for independent practice . . . , is permitted by law and
+&lt;sup>1 The VHA Handbook 1100.19 and VHA Directive 2012-30 also apply to the "privileging" of health care professionals (clinical privileging is "the process by which a practitioner, licensed for independent practice . . . , is permitted by law and the facility to practice independently . . . .").
+VHA Handbook 1100.19 § 2(e).
+However, only the credentialing requirements apply to PAs.
+Id. § 3(a).

 VHA Directive 2012-30 and VHA Handbook 1100.19 were issued on October 11 and 15, 2012, respectively.
-In plaintiff's complaint, he alleges that in 2011, a VA patient reported Wisner's inappropriate conduct to a VA Medical Center case manager.
-Plaintiff also claims that he was treated by Wisner in 2011 and 2012.
+In plaintiff's complaint, he alleges that in 2011, a VA patient described Wisner's inappropriate conduct to a VA Medical Center case manager.
 Wisner was employed by the VA prior to these policies' enactments; thus, the requirements contained within were not mandated on the VA at the time it hired Wisner.
 Plaintiff cites no other federal policy applicable at the time the VA hired Wisner, and therefore has failed to meet his burden to overcome the discretionary function exception.
 See Sydnes, 523 F.3d at 1184.